besmith43/tool_docs/bash/Loops.md

 # Loops

-Bash has many of the same loop logic options that you'd expect in a language like while loops, for loops, foreach loops, and switch statements.
+Bash has many of the same loop-logic options that you'd expect in a language like while loops, for loops, foreach loops, and switch statements.

-While Loops
+### While Loops

 ```bash
 i=0